-A key step in the evolution of heteromorphic sex chromosomes is the suppression of meiotic recombination between the evolving homologs.
-In the heterogametic sex (i.e. X/Y or Z/W), recombination rates in some regions are orders of magnitude above genome-wide averages, whereas other regions experience complete suppression of crossing over between the chromosomes.
-We are interested in understanding the mechanisms regulating homologous recombination across newly evolving sex chromosomes.
+We are interested in understanding the mechanisms leading to differences in meiotic recombination between sexes.
+In species with heteromorphic sex chromosomes, recombination rates can vary widely across the X/Y or Z/W. In some regions of the chromosomes, recombination rates are orders of magnitude above genome-wide averages, whereas other regions experience complete suppression of crossing over between the chromosomes.
 We are exploring multiple stages in this process, including how double strand breaks are initiated across sex chromosomes and how double strand breaks are repaired.
+We are also interested in understanding why recombination rates can vary between sexes even across autosomes.
+To understand this, we combine molecular cytogenetics, genomics, and functional genetics experiments.

 Threespine stickleback testis cells undergoing meiosis.
 Cells stained brown are expressing the evolutionarily conserved protein, DMC1, a key component for the repair of DNA double strand breaks.